Understanding, Auditing, Reporting & Addressing Pay Gap Issues

 Most employers believe that they provide equal pay for equal work, irrespective of whether job holders are men, women, of minority ethnic origin, white, disabled, work part-time.
 But the figures suggest that many are still a long way from achieving it.

-Equal pay laws were introduced in to the UK some 40 years ago but despite the ever increasing focus and pressure full time working women earn on average 17% less than men and for ethnic minorities and those working part time the differences are far higher.
+Equal pay laws were introduced in to the UK some 40 years ago but despite the ever-increasing focus and pressure full time working women earn on average 17% less than men and for ethnic minorities and those working part time the differences can be far higher.